BenSampo/laravel-enum/README.md

 ### Instance Casting

 Enum instances can be cast to strings as they implement the `__toString()` magic method.
-This also means they can be echo'd, for example in blade views.
+This also means they can be echoed in blade views, for example.

 ```php
 $userType = UserType::getInstance(UserType::SuperAdministrator);